nextstrain/ncov/docs/src/reference/remote_inputs.rst

 -  ``s3://nextstrain-data/files/ncov/open/``
 -  ``gs://nextstrain-data/files/ncov/open/`` (mirrored daily from S3 by the Broad Institute)

 **Our intention is to make GenBank intermediate files open and available for everyone to use, and to keep these files up-to-date.** The paths for specific files are the same under each endpoint, e.g. ``https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz``, ``s3://nextstrain-data/files/ncov/open/metadata.tsv.gz``, and ``gs://nextstrain-data/files/ncov/open/metadata.tsv.gz`` all exist.
 See below for a list of files that exist.
-If you’re running workflows on AWS or GCP compute that fetch this data, please use the S3 or GS URLs, respectively, for cheaper (for us) and faster (for you) data transfers.
+If you're running workflows on AWS or GCP compute that fetch this data, please use the S3 or GS URLs, respectively, for cheaper (for us) and faster (for you) data transfers.
 Otherwise, please use the https://data.nextstrain.org URLs.

-Note that even though the ``s3://nextstrain-data/`` and ``gs://nextstrain-data/`` buckets are public, the defaults for most S3 and GS clients require *some* user to be authenticated, though the specific user/account doesn’t matter.
+Note that even though the ``s3://nextstrain-data/`` and ``gs://nextstrain-data/`` buckets are public, the defaults for most S3 and GS clients require *some* user to be authenticated, though the specific user/account doesn't matter.
 In the rare case you need to access the S3 or GS buckets anonymously, the easiest way is to configure your inputs using ``https://nextstrain-data.s3.amazonaws.com/files/ncov/open/`` or ``https://storage.googleapis.com/nextstrain-data/files/ncov/open/`` URLs instead.

 Depending on your execution environment, you may need to install additional Python dependencies for specific support of the different URL schemes (``https``, ``s3``, ``gs``).
 The workflow will produce an error at the start if additional dependencies are needed to fetch your configured inputs.
 Both ``https`` and ``s3`` should work out of the box in the standard Nextstrain Conda and Docker execution environments.